Probate Q&A Series

 When you serve as a personal representative for an estate in North Carolina, you’ll receive claims from creditors and service providers.
 Medical providers often send billing statements for care rendered to the decedent.
 Sometimes they send two statements for the same service period.
 One may be a corrected or superseding bill, while the other remains the original.
 To protect estate assets and to comply with North Carolina law, you must determine whether these statements represent separate debts or if one replaces the other.

-Under North Carolina law, every creditor must present its claim in writing on a form approved by the clerk of superior court.
-The form must include an itemized statement showing the time and nature of the services rendered.
+Under North Carolina law, a creditor must present its claim in writing to the personal representative.
 See N.C.
-Gen. Stat. § 28A-18-3.
-The requirement ensures you have enough detail to compare bills and spot duplicates.
+Gen. Stat. § 28A-19-1.
+The claim should provide enough detail to identify the basis and amount of the debt so you can compare bills and spot duplicates.

 Follow these steps to confirm whether the two statements are separate or one supersedes the other: